-A Licentiate (LFOH) will have passed the BOHS Certificate of Operational Competence, whilst a Chartered Member (CMFOH) or Fellow (CFFOH) will have passed the BOHS Diploma of Professional Competence and is likely to have at least 5 years' comprehensive professional experience.
+A Licentiate (LFOH) will have passed the BOHS Certificate of Operational Competence, whilst a Chartered Member (CMFOH) or Fellow (CFFOH) will have passed the BOHS Diploma of Professional Competence and will have at least 5 years' comprehensive professional experience.
 See Appendix 1 for more information on the differences between the BOHS Membership grades.